islam489/car_design/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Notes:-
+Using Clean Architecture Structure data and domain and presentation folders.
+Using GetX for route management, dependency injection, and state management (for dark and light modes) and make Button in Appbar to toggle between dark and light mode.
+Using unit tests to verify the behavior of ThemeService, ensuring it correctly toggles between light and dark themes and persists the theme state.